As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many scenic rail journeys in Europe

 Make sure that you find time to see the beautiful Bamburgh castle which is between Alnmouth and Berwick and combines the beauty of the coastal landscape, golden beach and a magnificent castle- breathtaking.

 Submitted by Melanie Varey from Two Plus Dogs

 Embark on a grandiose journey through the Emerald Isle by hopping aboard the island’s first luxury sleeper train.

 Launched in 2016, the Belmond Grand Hibernian delves into the country’s mythical tales, dramatic seascapes, and picturesque towns.
 Your voyage begins in Dublin, and after spending a memorable night in the Irish capital, the sumptuous carriages whisk you around the island.

 Brandishing the names of Ireland’s historic counties, each passenger car is embellished with images of Dublin’s elegant Georgian architecture.
-En-suite cabins serenade travelers with furnishings that draw inspiration from Ireland’s verdant greenery.
-From the colorful homes of Cork to the untamed Connemara wilderness, the views outside your cabin window will take your breath away.
+En-suite cabins serenade travellers with furnishings that draw inspiration from Ireland’s verdant greenery.
+From the colourful homes of Cork to the untamed Connemara wilderness, the views outside your cabin window will take your breath away.

 The six-night ‘Grand Tour of Ireland – Southbound’ courses through the country’s scenic vistas while visiting majestic castles and opulent homes.
 Arrange a private tour of the Jameson Distillery just outside Cork, admire the stunning Westport House, and marvel at exquisite art inside Kilkenny Castle.